-In this unit students focus on determining the findings of a research question by developing infographics or dynamic data visualisations based on large complex data sets and on the security strategies used by an organisation to protect data and information from threats.
+In this unit students focus on determining the findings of a research question by developing infographics and/or dynamic data visualisations based on large complex data sets, consider data breaches and investigate the security strategies used by an organisation to protect data and information from cyber security threats.

-In Area of Study 1, students apply the problem-solving stages of development and evaluation to develop their preferred design prepared in Unit 3, Area of Study 2, into infographics or dynamic data visualisations, and evaluate the solutions and project plan.
-Area of Study 1 forms the second part of the School-Assessed Task (SAT).
+In Area of Study 1, students apply the problem-solving stages of development and evaluation to develop their preferred designs prepared in Unit 3, Area of Study 2 into infographics and/or dynamic data visualisations.
+They evaluate the infographics and/or dynamic data visualisations and assess the project plan.
+Area of Study 1 forms the second part of the School-assessed Task (SAT).

-In Area of Study 2, students investigate security practices of an organisation.
-They examine the threats to data and information, evaluate security strategies and recommend improved strategies for protecting data and information.
+In Area of Study 2, students analyse a case study that investigates the impact of a data breach on an organisation.
+They examine the cyber security threats to data and information, evaluate security strategies and recommend improved strategies for protecting data and information.